Mangue bit: Manifesto Mangue

-In 2022, the Manguebeat movement celebrated 30 years the crab sculpture is located in the Recife neighborhood.

 As a result of the manifesto being published, in 1992 MTV visited Recife to interview both Chico Science and Fred 04.
 The resulting footage played on MTV in Brazil, in January 1993, causing Mangue to gain traction in the south of Brazil.
 That same year, Paulo Andre Pires launched the first Abril pro Rock festival in Recife featuring CSNZ and Mundo Livre S/A as well as Nacão Pernambuco, a maracatu band that was gaining attention and growing quickly in popularity.
 The festival had a total audience of 1,500 people.
 CSNZ and Mundo Livre quickly found success in the music industry after the festival.
 Both bands toured in São Paulo and Minas Gerais and were picked up by record labels; CSNZ by Sony music, and Mundo Livre by Banguela, which was also the label that was producing music for band Titãs, and both bands produced their first CDs by 1994.